When to register for self assessment and key deadlines

 Registering as self employed is a crucial step for anyone looking to start their own business or work independently.
-Whether you're a freelancer, contractor, or running a small business, understanding how to register with HMRC (Her Majesty's Revenue and Customs) is essential.
+Whether you're a freelancer, contractor, or running a small business, understanding how to register with HMRC (HM Revenue and Customs) is essential.
 This process ensures you comply with tax regulations and can manage your finances effectively.

 In this blog, we'll walk you through the steps to register as self employed in the UK, from determining if you need to register to completing the necessary forms.
 We'll also cover important deadlines, what happens after you register, and common mistakes to avoid.
 By the end of this blog, you'll have a clear understanding of the registration process and be well prepared to embark on your self employment journey.